 A utility-scale solar power plant can be one of several solar technologies – concentrating solar power (CSP), photovoltaics (PV), or concentrating photovoltaics (CPV).
 What distinguishes utility-scale solar from distributed generation is project size and the fact that the electricity is sold to wholesale utility buyers, not end-use consumers.
 Utility-scale solar plants provide the benefit of fixed-priced electricity during peak demand periods when electricity from fossil fuels is the most expensive.

 Many utility-scale solar designs can also include built-in storage capacity that provides power even when the sun is not shining, like traditional power plants.
 Utility customers have repeatedly endorsed investments in utility-scale solar plants.
-Nine concentrating solar power plants, totaling 354 megawatts (MW), have been in operation near Kramer Junction, Calif., for the past 18 years.
-Since 2006, six new CSP plants were constructed.
+Today 528 MW of CSP are in operation across the US.

 Learn more about major solar power projects